By Guy Rhueark

 English Caribbean Militia example using Militia, a cannon, cavalry and Freebooters

-While it might seem like you’re restricted to using only units and factions that you have models for, if you play this game for fun it’s ok to try out different units and factions, as long as you have similarly armed models.
-This is called proxying, and is wholly a good thing.
+If you play this game for fun it’s ok to try out different units and factions, even if you don’t have the exact models for the force.
+When you substitute a similarly armed models for the actual mini, this is called proxying.
 Testing out a faction through proxying with a friend can save you from buying into a faction you don’t like, or help you discover a new unit you need to get.

 Proxying is even a necessary part of the game.
 Several units and characters exist that Firelock Games has not made a model for as of yet and it starts to look silly if you try to represent a standard bearer, musician and religious leader all with the Reformad figure.